Center for Securities Trading and Business Analytics

-The Stillman School of Business Center for Securities Trading and Analysis is a first-class, state-of-the-art trading room.
+The expanded Center for Securities Trading and Business Analytics is a first-class, state-of-the-art trading room and analytics learning lab.

-Its Fall 2004 opening was marked by the ringing of the closing bell at the New York Stock Exchange (NYSE) and a $50,000 grant from the NYSE Foundation.
-In February 2005, the School followed the bell ringing with a ribbon-cutting ceremony officiated by Richard Cody, New Jersey acting governor at the time.
+The Fall 2004 opening of the original Center (formerly the Center for Securities Trading and Analysis) was marked by the ringing of the closing bell at the New York Stock Exchange and a $50,000 grant from the NYSE Foundation.
+A few months later, the School followed the bell ringing with a ribbon-cutting ceremony officiated by Richard Cody, New Jersey acting governor at the time.

 Since 2004, Stillman has been committed to high-impact applied learning, and the innovative financial trading room replicates a Wall Street experience.
 Over 850 students fully leverage the room and its resident Bloomberg terminals each semester.
 This includes over 500 finance majors, hundreds of students pursuing other fields of study, students participating in the Student-Managed Investment Fund (“Hall Street”) and students competing in (and winning!) the renowned CFA Institute Research Challenge.
 Learn More »

 If you're good with numbers, enjoy "following the money" from Wall Street to Main Street, and are interested in the art and science of money management, this concentration may be your perfect fit.
 Students will be exposed to stock evaluations, mergers and acquisitions, corporate governance and portfolio analysis.